Mostafa-wael/Fe-L-fdaa-swaa-X86/README.md

 </p>

 #### A 2 players Assembly X86 space war game
-In the game every player can choose from five diffrent charcter. every charcter has it own space craft and special weapon
+In the game, every player can choose from five different characters. every character has its own spacecraft and special weapon
 ## Characters